sandordargo/sandordargo.github.io/_posts/2020-2-26-what-to-do-when-screwed-up.md

 Isn't that a smart move?!

-Unluckily, the scanner tool was too smart.
+Unluckily, the scanner was too smart.

-Next, it was not his boss coming alone, but together with the security and a nice little cardboard box.
+Next, it was not his boss coming alone, but together with a security guard and a nice little cardboard box.

-The boss had no choice, in fact, his hands were tied by the company processes.
+The boss had no choice, in fact, his hands were tied by the company policies.

 Leslie had to go.